Our Expertise + Your Ideas = Success

 Pretty much indefinitely.
 We have a reliable server that has plenty of storage space and is backed up daily.
 If your storage areas get too full of old styles, we can make archival copies here or deliver them to you any way you like.
 We will never 'throw out' your data.

-We will give you a written estimate that you must approve before work begins.
+For the first job, we will give you a written estimate that you must approve before work begins.
 If you are a new customer and we have not established credit terms, expect to pay a 50% deposit before work begins.
 Once you have established a credit record with us, our standard terms are Net 7 Days.
 We bill the balance the same day that the patterns, samples or markers are finished and delivered or shipped.
 We accept business checks, money orders, and certified checks.
 We do not accept credit cards.